 Once you receive notification that all your documents submitted through the family portal are accepted, we will notify you of your eligibility status.
 For first time applications you will be entered into a lottery if more students apply than slots available or scholarship funds available.
 For returning applicants your eligibility notice will provide details on the next step.

 For first time applicants, scholarships may be awarded by a lottery.
-If a lottery is necessary, Serving Our Children will host two lotteries, one in early February, and another in late May.
+If a lottery is necessary, Serving Our Children will host two lotteries, one in early February, and another in April.
 SOC will notify parents/guardians of the awards.
 All documents must be received and approved to be entered into either lottery.
 The lotteries are conducted by student, not by family.
 Students entered into the 1st or 2nd lottery but not selected for a scholarship will be placed on a wait list.
 Students who entered the 1st lottery but are not awarded a scholarship will NOT be entered into the 2nd lottery.
-If additional awards are available, students will be selected from the waitlist through a random selection.
+If additional awards are available, students will be selected from the waitlist.

 Using a Scholarship